-- Each player places his adventure deck on the table. - Determine randomly who goes first. - First player plays a site from his adventure deck. - Each player puts his player marker on that site. - Each player places his starting fellowship on the table. - Each player shuffles his draw deck and draws 8 cards.
+- Each player places his adventure deck on the table. - Determine randomly who goes first. - First player plays site 1. - Each player puts his player marker on site 1. - Each player places his starting fellowship on the table. - Each player shuffles his draw deck and draws 8 cards.